 * RNI - Reference Nutrient Intake.
 Taken from the Government's Committee on the Medical Aspects of Food Policy (COMA), Report 41.

 An average adult should aim to take in 700mg calcium each day.
-However, the amount of calcium required by our bodies is dependent on our life stage.
-Babies, children and adolescents require large amounts for growth and development, while pregnant and breast-feeding mothers must have an adequate intake to ensure their own calcium levels are not compromised.
+Increased calcium is required for babies, children and adolescents for growth and development, while pregnant and breast-feeding mothers must also have increased intakes of calcium.

 Milk and dairy products are major sources of calcium.
-Milk is one of the best providers of calcium in the diet – semi-skimmed and skimmed milk contain similar amounts of calcium to whole milk.
+Milk, cheese and yogurt are all good providers of calcium in the diet.

 Source of calcium: